groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/net/groupdocs.viewer.options/pdfoptions/renderoriginalpagesize/_index.md

 ### Remarks

+By default, GroupDocs.Viewer calculates output image page size for better rendering quality.
+Enable this option to ensure the output pages have the same size as the source PDF document's page size (in pixels).
+The default value is `false`.

-This option is supported when rendering into PNG or JPG formats.
+This option is available for rendering to PNG or JPG formats.

+For code example, see the [documentation](https://docs.groupdocs.com/viewer/net/render-pdf-documents/#preserve-the-size-of-document-pages).

 ### See Also